cubed-guy/Blender_Blunders/README.md

 Specific issues are highlighted here, to make the next unlucky soul's visit here easier:

 - BB_Table has a missing leg.
-You can spice up the tabletop by adding some coffee for the artist (in a mug preferably).
+You can additionally spice up the tabletop by adding some coffee for the artist (in a mug preferably).
 -

 ### Requirements to run: